-Design loosely-coupled, domain-aligned software architectures and organisational structures by learning the principles and practices of Strategic Domain-Driven Design guided by the Bounded Context Canvas.
+Design loosely-coupled, domain-aligned software architectures and organisational structures by learning the principles and practices of Strategic Domain-Driven Design.

 This workshop has been fully designed for a remote audience using the online modelling tool Miro.
 The course contents will teach Strategic DDD concepts and techniques for attendees who work in remote teams or physically co-located teams.

-On your journey, you will be guided by the Bounded Context Canvas, providing you with a structured process for exploring and identifying bounded contexts and teaching you the essential questions to ask in order to find a good design, and challenge it to find even better ones.
-The canvas will also help you to practice just enough design up-front.
+On your journey, you will be guided by the Domain-Driven Design starter modelling process, providing you with a structured process for exploring and identifying bounded contexts and teaching you the essential questions to ask in order to find a good design, and challenge it to find even better ones.
+The process will also help you to practise just enough design up-front.

 Anybody who works in software teams or with software teams will be able to fully participate in this workshop and take away concrete skills they can apply in real working situations.
 The following is a selection of the types of people who may want to attend: